 Opposition to “sweatshops” originated with the socialist movement and the first labor unions, and these groups remain their most vocal critics today.
 For labor unions, sweatshops are both competition and evidence that unions are not needed to raise wages and improve working conditions.
-For socialists, sweatshops are their last, best hope, that somewhere, somehow, capitalism is causing suffering.
-Here are some of the loudest arguments against sweatshops:
+For socialists, sweatshops are their last, best hope, that somewhere, somehow, capitalism causes suffering.
+Here are some of their loudest arguments against sweatshops:

 It is ignorant and misleading to hold businesses in the developing world to the same standards as those in the West.
 Multinational companies face entirely different challenges and expenses than in the West: oppressive, unpredictable, and corrupt governments, long distances, language and cultural barriers, lack of a skilled or educated workforce, primitive infrastructure, and labor activists back at home.

 Consider the condition of third world countries before the multinationals arrival.
 The majority of people live in the same state as they have for all of human history – in a permanent state of near-starvation, with no jobs and no future to look forward to other than the backbreaking labor of subsidence farming.
 Everyone works from almost from the time that he or she can walk, and most children die young from starvation or malnutrition.
 If they are lucky, they find work as scavengers, farm hands, prostitutes, beggars, petty criminals, or trash collectors.1